SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 Assume that consumption is fixed per capita.
 Estimate consumption based on the projected population.

 #### Connection Type Table
+To override count and consumption by connection type for specific demand points, please use the following column name format in the *Demand Point Table* above:

+- xyz_count
+- xyz_consumption_in_kwh_per_year

+For example, the following column names in the *Demand Point Table* will override household count and consumption:

+- household_count
+- household_consumption_in_kwh_per_year

+The following column names in the *Demand Point Table* will override market count and consumption, but only if *market* exists as a connection type in the *Connection Type Table* below:

+- market_count
+- market_consumption_in_kwh_per_year

 {connection_type_table}

 #### Number of People per Household